top of page

 So now that you know how the system works, let’s put it to the test.
 There are hundreds of activities under STEM but in this video we look at six different fields and a total of 18 activities.

-Even if you’re not interested in every subcategory of STEM, I recommend watching each section — it will give you valuable insight into how to evaluate the activities you choose.
+Even if you’re not interested in every subcategory of STEM, I recommend reading each section — it will give you valuable insight into how to evaluate the activities you choose.

 Data Science — STEM Activities That Stand Out in College Admissions